AliBoraik/library_system_api/README.md

 ```
 3. URL http://localhost/apiService to access for API .
 5. URL http://localhost/authService to access for Auth API .
+6. URL http://localhost/notificationService to access for Notification API .

 ## API Documentation